myuchu/delta-webinar-materials/README.md

 current_inventory.parquet
 ==========================================

 This data set was obtained from http://archive.ics.uci.edu/ml/datasets/Online+Retail.
 The source of the data is:
 Dr Daqing Chen, Director: Public Analytics group. chend '@' lsbu.ac.uk, School of Engineering, London South Bank University, London SE1 0AA, UK.

-This dataset was modified for the purpose of the Databricks Delta Webinar.
-Roughly 80,000 additional rows were generated and added to the dataset with some columns removed to simulate an inventory dataset.
+This dataset was modified by the addition of 80,000 generated additional rows with some columns removed to simulate an inventory dataset.

 ### Data Set Information